pelias-deprecated/kubernetes/elasticsearch/README.md

 ### Add Elasticsearch Load Balancer to Kubernetes Cluster

-Copy the DNS name from the Terraform output, and use it to replace the elasticsearch host on line 13 of the `pelias-json-configmap.yaml` file.
+Copy the DNS name from the Terraform output, and use it to replace the elasticsearchHost value in the Kubernetes chart.

-Restart the API instances by deleting the existing pods.
-The new ones will come up with the correct configuration and should be able to access elasticsearch!
+Update the chart with `helm update pelias ./pelias/kubernetes -f yourValues.yaml` or similar, and new API instances with the correct settings will automatically be launched.

 ## Thanks